Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Conclusions and discussion

 \section{Conclusions and discussion}

-In this work, we have introduced the families of quantum Beckner's inequalities \eqref{ineq_becp} and \eqref{ineq_dbecq} that interpolate between the Sobolev-type and Poincar\'{e} inequalities.
-The basic properties of Beckner's inequalities, e.g., the monotonicity, the uniform positivity, and the stability of the optimal constants, have been investigated in detail.
-We have also discussed their relations with other known quantum functional inequalities and applied Beckner's inequalities \eqref{ineq_becp} to estimating the mixing time and deriving the moment estimates.
-Furthermore, we have provided a quantum optimal transport framework for analyzing the Beckner's inequalities.
-In doing so, we have defined a new class of quantum transport distances $W_{2,p}$ such that the QMS with $\si$-DBC is the gradient flow of the quantum $p$-divergence.
+We have introduced the families of quantum Beckner's inequalities \eqref{ineq_becp} and \eqref{ineq_dbecq} \mb{on a finite-dimensional matrix algebra} that interpolate between Sobolev-type and Poincar\'{e} inequalities.
+The basic properties of Beckner's inequality, e.g., the monotonicity, the uniform positivity, and the stability of the optimal constant, have been investigated in detail.
+We have also discussed their relations \mb{with the hypercontractivity} and other known quantum functional inequalities and applied Beckner's inequalities \eqref{ineq_becp} to estimating the mixing time and deriving moment estimates.
+Furthermore, we have provided a quantum optimal transport framework for analyzing Beckner's inequalities.
+In doing so, we have defined a new class of quantum transport distances $W_{2,p}$ such that the QMS with \mb{$\si$-{\rm GNS DBC}} is the gradient flow of the $p$-divergence $\mc{F}_{p,\si}$.
 The main properties of the metric space $(\dh,W_{2,p})$ have been analyzed.
-We have then introduced the associated entropic Ricci curvature and showed that it could yield a number of implications between \eqref{ineq_becp}, \eqref{ineq_pi}, an HWI-type inequality, and a transport cost inequality.
+We have then introduced the associated entropic Ricci curvature and showed that it could yield a number of implications between \eqref{ineq_becp}, \eqref{ineq_pi2}, an HWI-type inequality, and a transport cost inequality.
+This provides an interesting starting point for an optimal transport-inspired approach to study quantum Beckner's inequalities.

+We briefly discuss below some further generalizations and applications of our results and methods.
+The details and refinements of these results might be worth being reported elsewhere.